jbuck95/ObsidianLaTeXExport/Tutorial.md

 # 3) Extra: Convert your .docx to .md

+Assuming you want to import .docx into your Vault,
 - including footnotes etc.

 **In the Directory of your .docx, open Terminal and run:**